Workshop on Manipulation Robustness:

 The goal of this half-day ICRA 2026 workshop is to identify and connect the underlying principles that enable manipulation robustness.
 We will bring together researchers across diverse areas to discuss definitions, mechanisms, and evaluation of robustness.
 By fostering cross-disciplinary dialogue, we aim to move beyond isolated approaches toward a more unified understanding of manipulation robustness.

-The program features seven invited talks spanning robust grasp synthesis, in-hand manipulation, robust policy learning, robust control theory, embodied intelligence for robust manipulation, etc. These will be complemented by lightning talks, a poster session, and a moderated panel debate.
+The program features seven invited talks spanning robust grasp synthesis, in-hand manipulation, robust policy learning, robust control theory, embodied intelligence for robust manipulation, etc. These will be complemented by lightning talks, a poster session, and a moderated panel discussion.

 Invited Speakers